libor-m/ngs-course/05-graphics.rst

 .. pull-quote:: A picture is worth a thousand words.

 Especially when your data is big.
-We'll try to show you one of the easiest ways to get nice pictures from your UNIX.
+We'll try to show you one of the easiest ways to get nice pictures from your Unix.
 We'll be using R, but we're not trying to teach you R. R Project is huge, and mostly a huge mess.
 We're cherry picking just the best bits;)